spotDL/swaram/README.md

 ## The `SongRepr` Object

-The quantum of information exchange is the `SongRepr` object, it contains eight properties:
+The quantum of information exchange is the `SongRepr` object, it contains nine properties:

+- id (song id in the database)

 - name